Osserc/facebook/README.md

 All in all, this project taught me many things and gave me a great deal of confidence in tackling huge projects and delving into documentation on my own.
 I am glad this was included in the Odin project: it might not be revolutionary in terms of technologies, but it gave me the chance to work on some aspects of Rails I was not overly familiar with and making them all play nice with each other.

 Live preview: https://monkebook.herokuapp.com/
-To see the website for yourself without making a new account, use the following
+To see the website for yourself without making a new account, use the following:

-user1@proton.com
+Email: user1@proton.com

-123456
+Password: 123456

-Credits
+#Credits

 Background from <a href="https://www.pexels.com/@matheusnatan/">Matheus Natan</a>
 Primates images from random memes on the web